Certora/Documentation/docs/cvl/functions.md

 Functions
 =========

-A CVL function provides basic encapsulation for code reuse in a specification.
-If there is a common set of assumptions or assertions used in several rules, a CVL Function would be an apt place to group those together.
-Additionally they can be used for basic calculations.
-CVL function can be used for function summarization as well.
+CVL functions allow you to reuse parts of a specification, such as common assumptions, assertions, or basic calculations.
+They are also used for [function summaries](https://github.com/Certora/Examples/blob/bf3255766c28068eea2d0513edb8daca7bcaa206/CVLByExample/function-summary/multi-contract/certora/specs/spec_with_summary.spec#L6).

 Syntax
 ------

-The syntax for CVL functions is given by the following EBNF grammar:
+The syntax for CVL functions is given by the following [EBNF grammar](https://github.com/Certora/Documentation/blob/e7d162f7b4b3eb65fe8ba9098cfff7c43b74474e/docs/confluence/anatomy/functions.md?plain=1#L6):

 ```
 function ::= [ "override" ]